CTMarius/optimizeBrave/README.md

 ## License

-Feel free to clone, copy, modify and distribute the script.
+Feel free to clone, copy, modify and distribute the script as you wish.

-Use it at your own risk.
+## Use it at your own risk.

----

-**Last Updated:** January 2026
-**Compatible With:** Brave Browser (all recent versions)